Table of Contents

 Students must be in Good Standing and have permission of the University for study abroad programs in which the University participates.

-Students must be in Good Standing if they wish to apply for a Letter of Permission to take courses at another institution or to register for correspondence courses offered by Mount Allison.
+Students must be in Good Standing if they wish to apply for a Letter of Permission to take courses at another institution.
 Exceptions must be approved in writing by the appropriate Academic Dean.

 Graduating students who have completed all other degree requirements but whose SGPA would normally place them on Academic Probation will remain in Good Standing if their CGPA remains at least 1.5.